How to Fix NET::ERR_CERT_REVOKED_Certificate Error in Chrome and Firefox?

 1. Update Chrome

-At first, you need to check if the Chrome browser is updated to the latest version.
-To check, click on the three dots sign on the top right corner of the Google browser, followed by Help and then About Google Chrome.
+First, check if the Chrome browser is updated to the latest version.
+To check, click on the three dots sign on the top right corner of the Google browser, followed by Help and About Google Chrome.

 If the page says Google Chrome is up to date, move to the next solution or try after updating the Chrome browser.